open-telemetry/opentelemetry-collector-releases/distributions/otelcol-contrib/README.md

 ### Rules for Component Inclusion

-- Include all components from opentelemetry-collector and opentelemetry-collector-contrib that have at least 1 signal at [Alpha stability](https://github.com/open-telemetry/opentelemetry-collector#alpha) or higher.
+- Include all extensions at [Alpha stability](https://github.com/open-telemetry/opentelemetry-collector#alpha) or higher and pipeline components that have at least 1 signal at [Alpha stability](https://github.com/open-telemetry/opentelemetry-collector#alpha) or higher.